encode/apistar/README.md

 `wsgi.Response`       | A return type for directly returning a WSGI response.
 `routing.URLPathArgs` | A dictionary containing all the matched URL path arguments.
 `routing.URLPathArg`  | A single URL path argument, corresponding to the keyword argument name.
 Automatically used for data arguments with a matching URL path component.
-`pipelines.ArgName`   | The keyword argument with which a component is being injected.
+`pipelines.ArgName`   | The keyword argument with which a component is being injected into the view.
+May be used within component `build` methods.

 ---